 General exhaust is adequate under normal operating conditions.
-If risk of overexposure exists, wear SAA approved respirator.
+Local exhaust ventilation may be required in specific circumstances.
+If risk of overexposure exists, wear approved respirator.
 Correct fit is essential to obtain adequate protection.
 Provide adequate ventilation in warehouse or closed storage areas.
 Air contaminants generated in the workplace possess varying "escape" velocities which, in turn, determine the "capture velocities" of fresh circulating air required to effectively remove the contaminant.